tsipkens/cmap/README.md

 ### custom

-A set of custom colormaps specific to this package.
+A set of custom colormaps specific to this package.The custom colormaps are only approximately perceptually uniform.

 ## Sweep through colormap (cmap_sweep)